 Monitoring.
 Little Goose will monitor and collect daily data on gulls, cormorants and terns from April 1 – October 31.
 Bird monitoring will occur 2 to 3 times per day in two zones; the forebay and tailrace.
 There will be two bird activities monitored; foraging and non-foraging.

 Action Plan.
-Little Goose will perform bird hazing, which includes at least 8 hours per day, 7 days per week of contracted services from April 2 to June 23.
+Little Goose will perform bird hazing, which includes at least 8 hours per day, 7 days per week of contracted services from April 1 to June 22.
+During the peak period for bird abundance, April 14-May 25, up to 16 hours of hazing will occur.
+Boat hazing will occur April 1-June 22 for 8 hours per day, three days per week.
 Gulls, cormorants and terns will be hazed as needed during the juvenile fish passage season.
 Hazing will be performed using scare products.
 These include consumer fireworks, scare cannons, bird bangers and bird screamers.

 Passive deterrents will be used.
 These include; needle strips, an overhead bird wire array, visual scare devices and a hydrocannon located at the juvenile fish bypass outfall.
 The wire array is composed of 12 wires across the turbine discharge area.